DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-11-Base64Encoding.md

 }
 ```

-We use a switch statement to add the three possible padding cases
+We use a switch statement to handle the three possible padding cases

 ```c#
 var result = "";